 Diagram

 The sequence begins with System A establishing an SSH tunnel with System B over TCP port 22.
-System A then sends an encrypted TCP packet to System B on port 8080 through the SSH tunnel.
+System A sends an encrypted TCP packet to System B on port 8080 through the SSH tunnel.
 System B forwards the traffic from port 8080 to port 80 on System C using iptables port bending.
-The database server on System C receives the traffic and responds by sending an HTTP response back to System A through the same forwarded TCP connection on port 80.
+The database server on System C receives the traffic and sends an HTTP response back to System A through the same forwarded TCP connection on port 80.

 Conclusion

-Tunneling traffic through a network is an important technique for transmitting data securely over unsecured networks.
-The techniques of iptables port bends, SSH tunnels, and netsh port proxies can be used to tunnel traffic through a network.
-Each technique can be used independently, but when used in combination, they provide a robust solution for transmitting data over unsecured networks.
-When it comes to securing the transmission of data, administrators have several tools at their disposal, and a combination of these techniques can be a valuable addition to any security arsenal.
+Tunneling traffic through a network is essential for transmitting data securely over unsecured networks.
+The methods of iptables port bends, SSH tunnels, and netsh port proxies can tunnel traffic through a network.
+Each technique can be used independently, but when combined, it provides a robust solution for transmitting data over unsecured networks.
+Administrators have several tools at their disposal when it comes to securing the transmission of data, and a combination of these techniques can be a valuable addition to any security arsenal.